 - Make sure the ladder is on solid ground

-- We don’t recommend that you go about this by yourself.
+- Don't go about this by yourself.
 Make sure to have a spotter to hold the ladder in place for you.

 - Use the right ladder for the roof height.
 Do not try to make a step ladder work if you are reaching very high.
 At that point, an extension ladder is needed.